|

 well-made handspun yarn makes a difference that can be seen and felt.
 Whether

-you use my yarn, or yarn from another spinner, or ultimately, decide you
+you use my yarn, yarn made by another spinner, or ultimately decide you